ahmadajmi/rtl-article/README.md

 aside { float: left; }
 ```

-The problem here is that we will write more code that just do overight to original code and the old one and loading two files in the second option.This is a very bad practice and time consuming.
+The problem here is that we will write more code that just do override to original code and the old one and loading two files in the second option.This is a very bad practice and time consuming.

 Now how can we improve this workflow, the solution I have used is to use a CSS preprocessor like [Sass][sass] and a JavaScript task runner like [Grunt][grunt] to automate and enhance the workflow.

 ## Setup Grunt

-By using a Grunt task runner and Sass we can automate and solve all the problems we have, the theory here is to write CSS in one core file and then generate two other files each one for each direction then include each file in the header based on the language beign used.
+By using a Grunt task runner and Sass we can automate and solve all the problems we have, the theory here is to write CSS in one core file and then generate two other files each one for each direction then include each file in the header based on the language being used.

 The Grunt task used for this that will compile Sass to CSS is [grunt-sass][grunt-sass].